 Once a part of the Ho Chi Minh trail, these caves were the base of political activities and running an operative government.
 One of the caves had sprawling compartments that doubled as banks, armoury, hospital and ministry for the locals during the war.

 The cave opposite had burnt for 3 days straight during one air strike.
 A martyr’s altar is dedicated there alongside a crumbled up aircraft destroyer.

 Trip to the Whiskey village: BAN XANG HAI

-The rice wine that locals in Luang Prabang, laos drink is known as Lao-Lao.
-Lao-lao is strong moonshine, hitting all the right chords even when you just take one quick shot.
+The rice wine that locals drink in Luang Prabang, Laos is known as Lao-Lao.
+Lao-lao is a strong moonshine, hitting all the right chords even when you just take one quick shot.